sublee/subl.ee/resume.md

 Interests
 ---------

-- Backend engineering for ML projects
+- Back-end engineering for ML projects
 - Developing and documenting API for engineers or researchers
 - Free and open-source software